darkreader/darkreader/README.md

 - Open the `debug-firefox/manifest.json` file.

-If you want the project automatically recompiled, after making any code changes.
-Run `npm run debug-watch` instead of `npm run debug`.
+If you want the project to be automatically recompiled after making code changes, run `npm run debug-watch` instead of `npm run debug`.

 For editing the code you can use any text editor or web IDE (like [Visual Studio Code](https://code.visualstudio.com), [Atom](https://atom.io/), or [WebStorm](https://www.jetbrains.com/webstorm/)).